philippnormann/nvidia-sniper/README.md

 This bot is equipped with the ability to resolve simple reCAPTCHA on its own without the use of a third party reCAPTCHA solver.
 As long as you follow the recommendation in the usage section below, it is extremely likely that the bot will succesfully complete the full auto-checkout process.
 With that said, there is a very small possibility that you will be presented with a more advanced reCAPTCHA requiring solving image tasks that the bot cannot handle natively.
 If you would like to have a backup in place for that possibility, you have that option by following the steps below.

 1. Download the [ReCaptcha Solver](https://addons.mozilla.org/en-US/firefox/addon/recaptcha-solver) extension using the link https://addons.mozilla.org/firefox/downloads/file/3423472/recaptcha_solver-5.7-fx.xpi.
 If you open this link in Firefox, it will automatically attempt to add the extension to your browser.
 That's not what we want.
-Right click the link and select "Save link as" to download the *.xpi file.
+Right click the link and select "Save link as" to download the *.xpi file or try opening.
 Try using the link in a browser other than Firefox.
 2. Put the *.xpi file inside the root of the `nvidia-sniper` directory.

     <img src="images/folder.png" alt="folder" width=150/>